haisenzhao/liblgp/README.md

 ## Call liblgp in your project
 - Download liblgp.hpp, RI.hpp, tinyxml2.hpp and local\_libs
-- Found Eigen and glm in the local_libs folder and copy liblgp.hpp, RI.hpp, tinyxml2.hpp and the Eigen and glm folders under the local folder to the project location
+- Found Eigen and glm in the "liblgp" folder and copy liblgp.hpp, RI.hpp, tinyxml2.hpp and the Eigen and glm folders under the "liblgp" folder to the project location
 ![move_file](images/move_file.png)
 - Then you can call liblgp in your code!
 - You can run the following code to check if liblgp can be called